Safiul-Azam/furniture-warehouse-client/README.md

 server side link:ware house management [Furniture-ware-house-server]https://fast-brook-43843.herokuapp.com/).

 ## About website
-###### my website is ware house management and i created my website with furniture and i loaded data from database and data deploy in heroku and my site deploy in firebase my try to designing my site eye catchy.
+###### my website is ware house management and i created my website with furniture and i passed data with curd and data deploy in heroku and my site deploy in firebase.
 ## features and functionality
 * Implemented authentication by firebase and authorization by JSON web token.
 * User handles updating system for any product, update a product quantity, like increase or Decrease
 * User has been allowed to add a new product. and see his added product

 * if you see item  inventory you must be login or sign up;